JonSalazar/trezor-common/defs/README.md

 Each Bitcoin-like coin must have a single JSON file in the `bitcoin/` subdirectory, and a corresponding PNG image with the same name.
-The PNG must be 96x96 pixels and the picture must be a circle suitable for displaying on Trezor T.
+The PNG must be 96x96 pixels and the picture must be a circle suitable.

 Testnet is considered a separate coin, so it must have its own JSON and icon.